karol-preiskorn/karol-preiskorn/README.md

 I'm a passionate software engineer and architect with a strong focus on backend development, API design, and scalable cloud solutions.
 I enjoy building robust, maintainable systems and sharing knowledge with the community.
 I primarily work on back-end development using ✨PL/SQL✨ and some years in ABAP.
 I also enjoy using `Node.js` for backend scripting and `Angular` for front-end development.

-- 🏢 **Current Focus:** PL/SQL, Oracle DB, Angular, MongoDB, Jest, REST APIs, OAuth, Docker.
+- 🏢 **Current Focus:** PL/SQL, Oracle DB, Angular, MongoDB, Jest, REST APIs, OAuth, Docker, OpenShift.
 - 🛠️ **Clouds**: GCP
-- 📚 **Interests:** Databases, HyperLeager, AI
+- 📚 **Interests:** Databases, Inventory systems, hyperLeager, AI
 - 🌍 **Locations:** Poland/Full Remote

 ## 🧑‍💻 Projects